25 Mar What is the Difference Between Stress and Anxiety?

 distressed to the point of being unable to work or of having a panic attack, an

-anxiety disorder may be the underlying issue. - Anxiety causes feelings of dread and fear of things that haven’t happened or
+4. Anxiety causes feelings of dread and fear of things that haven’t happened or

 don’t exist.
 Stress is a response to something happening or a pressure you feel.